phantomaton-ai/phantomaton-execution/README.md

 ## Features 🔧

 - **Command Registration**: Developers can register commands using the [Phantomaton Plugins](https://github.com/phantomaton-ai/phantomaton-plugins) framework, providing a simple and extensible way to add new capabilities.
-- **Command Documentation**: Registered commands are automatically documented and included in the system prompt, making it easy for users to discover and utilize the available functionality.
+- **Command Documentation**: Registered commands are automatically documented using the [Necronomicon](https://github.com/phantomaton-ai/necronomicon) specification, making it easy for users to discover and utilize the available functionality.
 - **Preamble Injection**: The results of executed commands are prepended to the Assistant's responses, maintaining the conversational context and flow.
 - **Sandboxing**: Command execution is performed in a secure sandbox, preventing harmful or unintended behavior from affecting the broader Phantomaton system.